Hochschild homology and the derived de Rham complex revisited: Bialgebras

 Next, imitating \cite[\S I.3]{nikolaus-scholze--tc}, we characterize the above Tate construction, or more precisely the natural transformation $(-)^A \to (-)^{\tate A}$, by a universal property involving the behavior of these functors on \emph{induced} $A$-modules (see \cref{bi--ta--induced} below).
 As in op. cit., this will show that the functor $(-)^{\tate A}$ inherits a lax symmetric monoidal structure from the one on the functor $(-)^A$ (\cref{bi--ta--fixed-monoidal}).
-It will also show that the definitions here agree with the usual ones in the setting of group actions.
+It will also show that the definitions here agree with the usual ones in the setting of group actions (in addition to \cite{nikolaus-scholze--tc}, see e.g. \cite{greenlees-may--tate}, \cite[\textsection 5.2]{rognes--groups}, and \cite[\textsection 6.1.6]{lurie--algebra} for earlier accounts of the Tate construction).

-\begin{definition} We let $\LMod_A^\ind(\cat{C})$ denote the smallest stable full subcategory of $\LMod_A(\cat{C})$ containing the objects $A \otimes X$ for $X \in \cat{C}$.
+\begin{definition} We let $\LMod_A^\ind(\cat{C})$ denote the smallest stable full subcategory of $\LMod_A(\cat{C})$ containing the objects $A \otimes X_0$ for $X_0 \in \cat{C}$.
 We refer to the objects of $\LMod_A^\ind(\cat{C})$ as \emph{induced} $A$-modules. \end{definition}